 Discovering My Meningioma Diagnosis

 For Christmas 2016, we visited family in Mississippi.
 I started the day with a headache and it persisted for the duration of our trip.
 We were stationed in Virginia.
 I made a neurology appointment with Walter Reed Bethesda.

 I learned my lesion had doubled in size.
-I was diagnosed with a grade III anaplastic meningioma.
-The doctors didn’t know why my lesion kicked into overdrive but, there it was.
+I was diagnosed with a grade 3 anaplastic meningioma.
+The doctors didn’t know why my lesion kicked into overdrive, but there it was.
 Even though I knew my brain cancer had to be taken care of, I waited until after my son’s high school graduation in May 2017.
 Then, I waited until my husband’s retirement from the army in February 2018.
 I was in denial about my diagnosis.